 Modern life keeps us in a state of chronic sympathetic nervous system arousal.
 Forest therapy is proven to significantly lower salivary cortisol—the primary stress hormone—while stabilizing blood pressure.
 This shifts your body into the 'rest and digest' state, allowing deep cellular repair to begin.

 Digital fatigue is real.
-The observation of natural patterns—fractals in leaves, moving water, and shifting light—allows the prefrontal cortex to rest.
-This practice restores your focus, reduces symptoms of anxiety, and clears the mental noise so your own inner voice can be heard again.
+The observation of patterns in nature, such as flowing water, and shifting light, allows the prefrontal cortex to rest.
+This practice restores your focus, reduces symptoms of anxiety, and clears the mental chatter so your own inner voice can be heard again.